datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 `alignment.svg`: contains the contig alignment plot (double-click to open)

 + Blue blocks: correctly aligned.
 Boundaries agree (within 2 kbp on each side, contigs are larger than 10 kbp) in at least half of the assemblies
 + Green blocks: correctly aligned.
-Boundaries donít agree.
+Boundaries don‚Äôt agree.
 + Orange blocks: misassembled.
 Boundaries agree in at least half of the assemblies.
 + Red blocks: misassembled.
-Boundaries donít agree.
+Boundaries don‚Äôt agree.

 #### Challenge ####
 Which assembly has better length statistics?